climateconnect/climateconnect/README.md

 1. Open the repo in VS Code
 1. Start Docker (if it's not running)
-1. Run the command "Reopen in dev container"
+1. Run the command "Reopen in Container"

    ![](doc/devcontainer-reopen.png)
 1. Wait for it to be done setting up the dev container and running the setup scripts.
 This will take 1-5 minutes the first time, 10 seconds after that.
 It should look something like this: